 I found the LC Machine to be sturdy and solid-feeling.
 It is well-made with no sharp edges.
 It is easy to clean with a baby wipe.
 The large white areas of the frame and housing are asking to be customized with stickers (some fun stickers are included), but you can have great fun using colored washi tape to decorate and customize your machine if you’d like.
 Magnets won’t stick to the frame, however.

-I find the Mammoth to be too large for my small studio.
-It is larger than I, personally, need.
-But if you routinely need to make sheets of clay that are 9″ (228mm) wide, you will appreciate the extra clearance and room this large machine gives you.
-I find that it’s an awkward size to use while on your work table.
-It is too large for me to use while seated (and I’m fairly tall).
+The Squirrel is a large machine.
+I find it’s an awkward size to use while on your work table.
+It’s a bit too large for me to use while seated (and I’m fairly tall).
 You need to put it on a lower table, such as an old-fashioned typing return.
 Alternatively, you can stand to use it.
 I find this works well because it makes adjusting the rollers easier and allows you to look straight down to judge the rollers’ gap (more on this later).

 A neat feature of the LC Machine is the little “table” that is formed by the top of the frame on the right hand side.
-The 4 ¼ x 7″ (108 x 178mm) flat area is a perfect place and size for folding over skinner blend sheets between each run through the machine.
+The flat area is a perfect place and size for folding over skinner blend sheets between each run through the machine.

 Adjusting Sheet Thickness